 Just a reminder!
 Make sure you let these bad boys cool before serving them.
 They’re fudgy, so you don’t want them to be sloppy because they’re too warm when you remove them from the pan or try to cut them up.

 Did you enjoy this recipe?
 Snap a pic and tag me in your creation on the gram (@thefulfillmentpill).
 I’m OBSESSED with seeing your creations.

-And before you go, I hope you already signed up for access to the secret recipe vault!
+And before you go, I hope you already signed up for access to the Fulfillment Pill Community!
 If you haven’t you definitely should!
 I’m here to provide you with the best simple recipes I can dream of, so I’m helping you get a special edge!

-We release new recipes to the vault every Friday so join and let’s get baked together!
+We release new and useful content every Friday so join and let’s get baked together!

 If you loved this recipe, share it with all of your friends and family.
 Spread the love, spread the joy, and definitely spread the fudginess.